NCIRS Seminar Series

 Varicella Zoster Virus Vaccines: Preventing Chicken Pox & Shingles

-A/Prof Kristine Macartney (Deputy Director, NCIRS) will provide an overview of the impact of varicella vaccination in Australia, and the introduction of the live-attenuated Zoster vaccine, and Prof Tony Cunningham, AO (Executive Director, WIMR) will speak on the clinical development and potential impact of the new non-live, adjuvanted, subunit (HZ/su) vaccine, Shingrix.
+A/Prof Kristine Macartney (Deputy Director, NCIRS) provided an overview of the impact of varicella vaccination in Australia, and the introduction of the live-attenuated Zoster vaccine, and Prof Tony Cunningham, AO (Executive Director, WIMR) spoke on the clinical development and potential impact of the new non-live, adjuvanted, subunit (HZ/su) vaccine, Shingrix.

 NCIRS Seminar Series 2017 #4 - Wednesday 26th July 2017